-Ypsilanti District Library will close all of its locations beginning at 6 pm today (March 13) with a preliminary plan to reopen on April 14.
-We apologize for the closure, but want to make sure we’re doing our part to help keep our community safe and reduce the spread of Covid-19.
-Thank you for your patience and understanding as we continue to monitor the situation to make the best decisions for our community and our staff.
+Ypsilanti District Library has closed all of its locations indefinitely in order to do our part to reduce the spread of Covid-19.
+The latest Executive Order from Governor Whitmer states libraries should remain closed through at least June 12.
+We apologize for the closure and thank you for your patience and understanding as we continue to monitor the situation to make the best decisions for our community and our staff.
 Please read on for more information and YDL resources that are available.

 Item requests and returns

 No fines will be charged on any item during our closure.
 If possible, please keep library materials at home until we reopen.
 You will still be able to request physical items using the mobile app, but they won’t be pulled until we resume normal operations.
 Read on for more information on the great digital items we have available! **Please note:** We understand some fines have been assessed in error.
 Please email firstname.lastname@example.org if you have any questions about your account

 If you are looking for ways to reach out to us from home, you can use the Contact Us page on our website to direct your questions to the appropriate department.
 You can also reach out to us on social media.
 We will have some staff monitoring and responding to messages when appropriate, and look forward to staying engaged with you as best as we can!
 You can also reach us on the phone at 734-879-1318.
 Our staff will be paid, and many will be working during this time.
 We appreciate your concern and understanding.

 Digital (and other) resources you can use